Developer Workflow

 Short description (up to 70 chars)

 Detailed description.
-List as much useful and relevant information as possible.
+List as much useful and relevant

-This can have multiple lines and even paragraphs.
+and even paragraphs.

-Tips for creating commits:
+Tips for commits:

-Stay on one topic per commit.
+Stick to one topic per commit.

-Try not to do multiple things in one commit.
+Avoid doing multiple things in one commit.

 Action |